lvitters/rauschen/README.md

 ## events

-A random event happens every X seconds if *Auto Mode* is active *(isAutoMode)* These include:
+A random event happens every X seconds if *Auto Mode* *(isAutoMode)* is active.
+These include:

-- setting up new dimensions for either the grid of cells or the buffer *(setNewGridWithNoise() / resizeBuffer())*
+- setting up new dimensions for either the grid of cells or the buffer *setNewGridWithNoise() / resizeBuffer()*

-- switch to applying shaders instead of displaying the grid of cells *(isApplyingShaders)*
+- switch to applying shaders instead of displaying the grid of cells *isApplyingShaders*

-- switch between the grid of cells' colors being determined by the options described above ("Colors") *(isNoiseColorRandomOffset / isNoiseColorRandomOffset / isFastNoiseColor / isFastNoiseColorFastNoiseOffset)*
+- switch between the grid of cells' colors being determined by the options described above ("Colors") *isNoiseColorRandomOffset / isNoiseColorRandomOffset / isFastNoiseColor / isFastNoiseColorFastNoiseOffset*

-- switch between using the same shader in consecutive frames or using a random different shader each frame *(isRandomShaderEachFrame)*
+- switch between using the same shader in consecutive frames or using a random different shader each frame *isRandomShaderEachFrame*

 The time between two events can either be set manually, or be picked at random between each frame and a maximum interval.